wqian94/Pjango/README.md

   in PHP5.3+; will re-update when a better replacement is found
 - Fixed bug where attempting to access a numerical key in an array (e.g. {{ arr.3 }}) causes the ".3" to be rendered as a float, rather than an index
+- Fixed RootComponent multi-rendering on extends bug; very hacky, expect a better solution soon

 v1.1.3
 ======